djalal/orchestration-workshop/slides/k8s/csr-api.md

 - We want to generate short-lived certificates, so we will lower that to 1 hour

-- Fow now, this is configured [through an experimental controller manager flag](https://github.com/kubernetes/kubernetes/issues/67324)
+- For now, this is configured [through an experimental controller manager flag](https://github.com/kubernetes/kubernetes/issues/67324)

 .exercise[